C++ Classes/Objects

 Definition of Classes and Objects

-Objects are real examples of a class.
-When you create an object from a class, it gets its own set of data and can use the methods defined by the class.
-This lets you create many objects with the same structure but with different data.
+Objects represent instances of a class.
+By creating an object from a class it acquires its own data set.
+Can utilize the methods specified by the class.
+This allows for the creation of objects sharing the same structure but containing different data.

 Explanation of the concept of classes and objects in C++